All Episodes

 Let's just keep hitting some hands for now.

-Um, lastly, you want to go ahead, man.
+Lastly, you want to go ahead, man?

-Yeah, hey, how's everybody going?
+Hey, how's everybody going?

-Um, I'm not even monetized.
+I'm not even monetized.

-Um, so when I went to and confronted um Comey in Seattle, I was at 800 some odd impression, eight hundred thousand impressions a month, and then it went down to 89,000.
+So when I went to and confronted Comey in Seattle, I was at 800, some odd impression, 800,000 impressions a month.

 And now when I do live streams, nobody can even see the feed.

-So I mean, I I love hearing these conversations because I'm kind of one of the accounts that helped get Alex Jones reinstated because I heard Tim Poole when you say the haves and the have nots, I heard Tim Pool bitching about he only got six thousand dollars that month, and it drove me mad because Alex was sitting there begging the entire audience, I need money.
+So, I mean, I love hearing these conversations because I'm kind of one of the accounts that helped get Alex Jones reinstated because I heard Tim Poole, when you say the haves and the have-nots, I heard Tim Pool bitching about he only got $6,000 that month.

-And I was like, Well, wait a second, this is bullshit because he can't even be on X and he could be monetized, and maybe that would help pay for InfoWars.
+This is bullshit because he can't even be on X and he could be monetized.

-So we started, you know, with other accounts to try to get them back on it, it literally kind of worked.
+We started, you know, with other accounts to try to get them back on.

 But now, crickets for Tim.

-But it is a click.
+You know, but it is a click.

-So there's one important thing to point out, and that's that you know, there was always a pretty large discrepancy as far as what certain accounts were being paid.
+So there's one important thing to point out, and that's that, you know, there was always a pretty large discrepancy as far as what certain accounts were being paid.

 But you know, they used to always say that it was about ads actually appearing on your timeline or on your posts.

-So that would mean that you could have a post that has tons of actual impressions, but if it has very few comments, then people used to justify you know the discrepancy and they would use the comments as an example.
+So that would mean that you could have a post that has tons of actual impressions, but if it has very few comments, then people used to justify, you know, the discrepancy and they would use the comments as an example.

-However, the the craziest thing about it is, and again, just we're just to preface this, we're not complaining about it.
+However, the craziest thing about it is, and again, just we're just to preface this, we're not complaining about it.

-I don't even get a dollar from doing Twitter posts.
+I don't, to even get a dollar from doing Twitter posts, I'm grateful for it.

-I I personally, as a pretty small account, I don't get shit anyways.
+I personally, as a pretty small account, I don't get shit anyways.

-And just as Owen is an example, I mean, he literally got 10 times more, and they're just there isn't any real reason for it.
+And just as Owen is an example, I mean, he literally got 10 times more.

-So let me ask you this because you bring up the ads.
+So let me ask you this: because you bring up the ads.

-Do we have any idea what determines whether you're ad friendly or not?
+Do we have any idea what determines whether you're ad-friendly or not?

 Like, do we have any clue about that?